 - Does the job search guidance expire?

-If I get certified, will I also be provided with the guidance, knowledge and personal assistance that I will require to navigate job markets around the world?
+If I get certified, will I also be provided with the guidance, knowledge, and personal assistance that I will require to navigate job markets around the world?

 Do you feel that you can receive a university-level educational experience and a legitimate, internationally recognized professional teaching certification to teach in more than 80 countries around the world for only $200 or $400 or $600?

-Want to Learn More about Teaching English Abroad?
+Want to Learn More About Teaching English Abroad & Online?

-Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of teaching English around the world, including TEFL certification, the hiring process, salaries, visas and more.
+Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.